kubecost/docs/cost-allocation.md

 Comma-seperated lists are supported to filter by multple categories, e.g. namespace filter equals `kube-system,kubecost`

 ### 5. Allocate Idle Cost
 Allocating idle costs proportionately distributes slack or idle _cluster costs_ to tenants.
-As an example, if your cluster is only 25% utilized, as measured by the max of resource usage and requests, applying idle costs would increase the cost of each pod/namespace/deployment by 4x.
+Specifically, this relates to resources that are provisioned but not being used or requests by a tenant.
+As an example, if your cluster is only 25% utilized, as measured by the max of resource usage and requests, applying idle costs would proportionately increase the cost of each pod/namespace/deployment by 4x.
 This feature can be enabled by default in Settings.

 ### 6. Chart selection
 Toggle to the bar chart view to see aggregated costs over the selected window, or the time series view to see cost changes over time.